Mcootauc/OfferOasis/about.md

 - FullStack: [@Mitchell Cootauco](https://github.com/Mcootauc)

 ## Audience and Needs
 The audience is anyone who needs to sell or buy products but teenagers are the targeted audience.
-The needs is a way to sell and buy new products because they value shopping.
+The need is a way to sell and buy new products because they value shopping.

 ## Demo
 [![Project Preview](https://img.youtube.com/vi/BpVgsAnZkt8/0.jpg)](https://youtu.be/BpVgsAnZkt8?si=pF4885zw_mVH2wNb)